Degrees for Military and Veterans

-Read CLEP tests for military to find out more.
+Read CLEP tests for the military to find out more.

 College Credit for Military Service

-Currently, there are about 1,700 colleges and universities that accept transfer credit for military service.
-A partnership between the American Council on Education (ACE) and the Department of Defense (DoD) allows schools to translate some military schools and training into college credit.
+Currently, there are about 1,700 military-friendly colleges and universities that accept transfer credit for military service.
+A partnership between the American Council on Education (ACE) and the Department of Defense (DoD) allows schools to translate some military schools and training into college credits.

 While it is worth noting that not all military training is worth college credit, some military degree seekers are getting between 60-90 credit hours for their military experiences.
 The amount transferred also depends on what the college will accept.